Core RAISE Team

 EHE Supplemental Research Projects

 Since FY 2020, the NIH has funded implementation science research projects through Ending the HIV Epidemic initiative.
 These projects cross all four domains (diagnose, treat, prevent and respond) of EHE efforts and work in EHE jurisdictions.
-Since it’s inception, RAISE has worked in consultation with fourteen projects.
-For a full list, see here.
+Since it’s inception, RAISE has worked in consultation with fifteen (15) projects.
+For a list of these projects, see here.